 Is there an AI bubble?
 Probably, at least in terms of valuations and hype.
 Will it burst spectacularly?
 I don’t think so.
 The pendulum has swung far, but AI is too useful and too embedded in real products to disappear.

 What’s more likely is a gradual correction.
 Expectations will get more realistic.
 Weak companies will fail.
 Strong ones will keep building.
-And years from now, we’ll look back at this period the way we look at the early internet: chaotic, overhyped at times, but ultimately the beginning of something that changed everything.
+And years from now, we’ll look back at this period the way we look at the early internet.
+Chaotic, overhyped at times, but ultimately the beginning of something that changed everything.

 Leave a Reply